 About Us

-The United Tribes Technical College International Powwow is held every second weekend in September.
+The United Tribes Technical College International Powwow is held every year the weekend after Labor Day weekend in September.
 This is a contest powwow, where dancers and singers compete for prize money.
 Judges selected by the Head Dance Judges will evaluate a dancer’s performance based on knowledge and skill of their category; keeping time with the drum; and regalia.
 The UTTC International Powwow is one of the last large outdoor events on the northern Great Plains powwow circuit.
 For that reason, this annual event is known as the Home of the Champions.

 What is a powwow?